History of the hippie movement: Festivals

-Held annually in Manchester, Tennessee, the Bonnaroo Music and Arts Festival has become a tradition for many music fans, since its sold-out premiere in 2002.
+Held annually in Manchester, Tennessee, the Bonnaroo Music and Arts Festival has become a tradition for music fans, since its sold-out premiere in 2002.
 Approximately 70–80,000 attend Bonnaroo yearly.
 The festival producers have made investments in their property, constructing vast telecommunications networks, potable water supplies, sanitation facilities, and safety features such as first aid shelters for every 200-300 fans.

 The 10,000 Lakes Festival is an annual three-day music festival in Detroit Lakes, Minnesota.
 Also referred to as '10KLF' (K for thousand, LF for Lakes Festival), the festival began in 2003.
 Attendance in 2006 was around 18,000.